radupetrisel/word-scramble/Readme.md

 **Challenge 1**: Disallow answers that are shorter than three letters or are just our start word.

 **Challenge 2**: Add a toolbar button that calls startGame(), so users can restart with a new word whenever they want to.

+**Challenge 3**: Put a text view somewhere so you can track and show the player’s score for a given root word.
+How you calculate score is down to you, but something involving number of words and their letter count would be reasonable.